aplazame/slate/source/includes/_orders.md

 The requests must include the private key in the [header Authorization](#authentication) as indicated in the protocol [Oauth2](http://en.wikipedia.org/wiki/OAuth).

-Before making requests , make sure that the header Accept of your client API matches the [version](#versioning) and the format in which you want to establish communication (json, xml, yaml).
+Before making requests, make sure that the header Accept of your client API matches the [version](#versioning) and the format in which you want to establish communication (json, xml, yaml).